Lily Drinkwell: Romeo's introduction

 Later in 2018, new character Romeo Quinn (Owen Warner) arrives in Hollyoaks village and becomes attracted to Lily.
 Romeo makes his feelings known and makes a "beeline" for Lily, trying to impress her with his "smooth-talking" and Shakespeare quotes, but Lily tells him she is not single.
 To Lily's surprise, this does not deter Romeo and he continues to pursue her, with Prince oblivious to this.
-Lily tries to get this out of her mind by having a honeymoon with her husband in the park, which makes Prince happy.
+Lily tries to get this out of her mind by having a honeymoon with her husband in the park.
 Romeo comes up with a plan to spend more time with Lily by convincing Prince to host another rave with his business proposition.
 Whilst they are preparing for the rave, Lily gets annoyed when Romeo flirts with her again and she cancels the boys' beer delivery as revenge when Romeo's flirting pushes her to "breaking point".
 Romeo later sees missed calls from Lily, who is in hospital, on Prince's phone, so he goes to see her himself in another attempt to cause trouble for the couple.

 With Romeo needing a place to stay, he ends up living with Prince and Lily, and whilst Prince develops a friendship with Romeo, Lily does not.
-Lily then begins to become attracted to Romeo and tries to fight her "growing feelings", starting a love triangle between Lily, Prince and Romeo.
+Lily subsequently develops an attraction to Romeo and tries to fight her "growing feelings", starting a love triangle between Lily, Prince and Romeo.
 McQueen explained, "Lily's head has been turned and poor Prince is oblivious to it all.
 It's good for the fans to see who she'll go for".
 McQueen hoped that Lily would be happy with Prince, adding, "She set eyes on him the very first time she arrived in the village.
 It's sad to see she might go with someone else".
-Thompson-Dwyer believed that Romeo and Lily seemed to "go together" as they had some traits that Prince does not have.
+However, Thompson-Dwyer believed that Romeo and Lily seemed to "go together" as they had some traits that Prince does not have.